jeremysalwen/rule30cyclefinder/README.txt

 to run, simply execute  ./cellular 15

 where you replace 15 with the number of cells you want.
+The automation starts with a single cell enabled, and all others disabled.

 I wrote this because I was curious about the chaos of rule 30 (wikipedia if confused).
 I was curious how long it would keep producing unique states if I restricted it to a finite length circle.